winitzki/scall/tutorial/programming_dhall.md

 Our first example is an infinite tree that keeps branching forever: the tree starts with a `Branch`, and each branch is again a `Branch`.
 Note that this tree can be viewed as empty, in the sense of being empty of data.
 It has no leaves and so cannot store any data.
-We can implement this tree as a generic value of type `InfTree2 a` for any type `a` no values of type `a` will be stored.
+We can implement this tree as a generic value of type `InfTree2 a` for any type `a`, since no values of type `a` will be actually stored.
 The "seed" type needs to carry no information as branching decisions are always the same, so we will use a unit type:

 ```dhall